ve-global/eventhubs-appinsights-webjob-POC/README.md

 To use this just deploy this to your webjob you would need to change the config file to something that it is compatible with the following config.

+the config file config.json must be placed on the same folder of the webjob.

 ```
 {
     "Eventhub": {